In this hands-on Mott & Bow review, I’ll share my thoughts about this direct-to-consumer apparel brand to help you decide if it’s worth your money.

 - Classic Crew Driggs T-Shirt (Gray, XS)

-- Cotton/Wool Liam Sweater (Slate Gray, XS)
+- Cotton/Wool Liam Sweater (Slate Gray, XS) (Discontinued)

-Keep reading for a detailed look at each item…
+Keep reading for a detailed look at each item.

 My Build

-To give you an idea of how Mott & Bow clothes will fit on you, here are my stats:
+To give you an idea of how Mott & Bow clothes will fit you, here are my stats:

-My chest is about 34″ around, and I usually wear XS tops.
-If there’s a “short” option available (e.g., 34S), I take it.
+I’m 5’6″ with shoes on and about 120 lbs after dinner.
+I usually wear 28×28 pants (my actual waist is about 29″).
+My chest is about 34″ around, and I typically wear XS tops.
+If a “short” option is available (e.g., 34S), I take it.

-Mott & Bow Jeans
+Men’s Mott and Bow Jeans Review

 Skinny Mercer (Olive, 28×32)

 The Mercer style is Mott & Bow’s line of died twill denim (i.e., jeans in non-blue colors).
+This “skinny” fit isn’t very tight compared to other brands.
+This isn’t necessarily a bad thing, but it’s something to keep in mind.

-I found these to be pretty snug round the hips and in the seat but more of a slim fit through the leg.
+I found these to be pretty snug around the hips and in the seat but more of a slim fit through the leg.
+Since these are only available with a 32″ inseam, I’d have to get them hemmed.

 Skinny Laight (Light Blue, 28×32)

-I tried a pair in light blue, but at the time of writing, only a medium blue is available.
+The Laight style is mid-weight denim with 2% stretch.
+I tried a pair in light blue, but only a medium blue was available at the time of this writing.

 Even though they’re the same size and cut, these felt a bit roomier than the Mercers I tried on.

+I like the higher-rise and inky light blue wash, but I wish they came in shorter inseams.
 I usually wear a 28″ inseam.
-Lopping 4″ off is doable but might require also tapering the leg opening.
+Lopping 4″ off is doable, but it might also require tapering the leg opening.

-Slim Staple (Medium Blue, 28×32)
+Slim Staple Men’s Mott & Bow Jeans (Medium Blue, 28×32)

-The Staple style is an “Italian denim with Dynamic Stretch”.
+The Staple style is an “Italian denim with Dynamic Stretch.”
 It has 6% Polyester and 2% Elastane (i.e., lots of stretch).
+In terms of fit, these are almost identical to Mott & Bow’s skinny jeans, which are the same size.
+Since my size was only available with a 32″ inseam, I’d also have to get these hemmed.

 Mott & Bow Chinos

 At the time of writing, Mott & Bow sells one men’s chinos style: The Everyday Chino.
-It’s a medium weight chino that’s supposed to have a “classic slim fit that’s not too tight or too loose.”
+It’s a medium-weight chino that’s supposed to have a “classic slim fit that’s not too tight or too loose.”

+The 30×30 (the smallest size they have) is way too loose on me.
+It feels like a classic-fit pair of Dockers.
 I could probably get these altered for a better fit, but it would require tapering, hemming and taking in the leg (which adds up).

-Mott & Bow Shirts
+Mott and Bow Shirts

 While Mott & Bow started out as a denim brand, they’ve expanded into shirts, sweaters and even loungewear.
+I tried on some of their shirt styles to see how they fit, felt and looked.

 Classic Crew Driggs

-Unfortunately, the XS size was still too big on me.
+Unfortunately, the XS size was still too big for me.
 I’d try to shrink it down in the wash, but it’s preshrunk and won’t shrink much, if at all.
+This tee is substantially longer than an XS from Uniqlo, which is my go-to brand for basic T-shirts.

 Crew Liam Sweater

-This is a 70% cotton / 30% wool crew neck sweater in faded blue.
+This is a 70% cotton / 30% wool crew-neck sweater in faded blue.
 It’s pretty light for a sweater.
-It would work well on its own or layered over a button up.
+It would work well on its own or layered over a button-up.

 I liked the style and feel of this sweater, so I put it through a laundry cycle to see if it would shrink up a bit.
+It does fit better after some shrinkage (not perfect, but definitely good enough).
+Of course, shrinking wool is risky, so your mileage may vary.

 Mott & Bow Pros & Cons